Chart Color Schemes

 Employment conditions in Annerley remain below the national average according to AreaSearch analysis

-Conversely, construction shows lower representation at 5.4% versus the regional average of 9.0%.
-Over the year to September 2025, labour force levels increased by 0.6%, but employment declined by 0.6%, leading to a rise in unemployment by 1.2 percentage points.
+Conversely, construction shows lower representation at 5.4%, compared to the regional average of 9.0%.
+Over the year to September 2025, labour force levels increased by 0.6% while employment declined by 0.6%, resulting in a rise in unemployment by 1.2 percentage points.
 In contrast, Greater Brisbane saw employment grow by 3.8% and unemployment fall by 0.5%.
-Between November 2024 and November 2025, Queensland's employment contracted by 0.01% with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Annerley's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Annerley's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment